IBM-Bluemix-Docs/compare-comply/pos.md

   - `purchase_order_dates`: An array of purchase-order dates that are listed in the input document.
     - `location`: An object that identifies the location of the element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.
     - `text`: Text regarding a purchase-order date.
+    - `text_normalized`: The normalized form of the purchase-order date in the format `YYYY-MM-DD`.
     - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
   - `due_dates`: An array of due dates that are listed in the input document.
     - `location`: An object that identifies the location of the element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.
     - `text`: Text regarding a due date.
+    - `text_normalized`: The normalized form of the due date in the format `YYYY-MM-DD`.
     - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
   - `payment_terms`: An array of payment terms that are listed in the input document.
     - `location`: An object that identifies the location of the element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.